kchawla-pi/united-states-of-browsers/README.md

 Future Plans:

- - Update duplicate entries.
+ - Update duplicate entries. (?)
- - CLI, then GUI.
-(Front End JS?)
- - Search.
-(Elastic Search?)
+ - Refine the GUI using JS & AJAX.
  - Scraping the URL and getting the text back.
  - ML to pick out keywords from text and title.
  - Use that to tag and categorize the history entries